webdesignsbytom/webdesignsbytom-app/UserStories.md

 # User Stories

-1. I want user to sign up, require confirmation email <input style='align-items: center;' type='checkbox'>
+1. I want a user to sign up and be required to confirm email.
 2.